How can we help you?

 Projects in the Middle East tend to involve significant costs, multiple stakeholders and new technologies, with highly compressed timelines.
 Given the scale and complexity of mega projects in the region, there is an increased risk of misalignment in work scopes, timelines and responsibilities all of which can ultimately give rise to disputes.

 We commonly see delay and prolongation costs claims due to improper contract management and / or poor contract drafting where the parties' obligations are unclear or unspecified.
-There is also a trend for what can be sometimes drastic and expensive changes in scope of work changes post-tender, leading to delays and increased costs.
+There is also a trend for what can be sometimes drastic and expensive changes in scope of work post-tender, leading to delays and increased costs.

 Early warning systems in contracts, like advance notices of claims for delay and variation, are not strictly followed.
 Parties often miss opportunities to prepare claims or respond to them comprehensively.
 Timely consultation with legal advisors can significantly improve such exercises, as they conduct merit analyses to assist with negotiations and ensure records for substantiating or defending claims are preserved if the dispute escalates.

-With cross-border infrastructure and mega-projects on the rise across the Gulf, how is this adding complexity to dispute resolution—especially when multiple jurisdictions and stakeholders are involved?
+With cross-border infrastructure and mega-projects on the rise across the Gulf, how is this adding complexity to dispute resolution - especially when multiple jurisdictions and stakeholders are involved?

 Stakeholders from different jurisdictions can have different dispute resolution preferences and legal backgrounds which add to the complexity of resolving disputes.
 To ensure neutrality and flexibility, arbitration remains the preferred mode for dispute resolution.

 Careful drafting of the arbitration clause is required to ensure that it covers all relevant stakeholders in the project and to avoid time consuming and costly multiple parallel proceedings and / or jurisdiction challenges.
-Where the arbitration clause is broad, there may be situations where a key party relevant to the dispute cannot be joined to the arbitration or worse, where it is later discovered that a key party did not have capacity to arbitrate.
+If the arbitration clause is broad, there may be situations where a key party relevant to the dispute cannot be joined to the arbitration or worse, where it is later discovered that a party did not have capacity to arbitrate.
 Stakeholder mapping is useful to avoid this scenario.

 Joinder and consolidation clauses are helpful tools in multiparty construction contracts.
 However, careful selection of the seat of the arbitration and arbitral institution is required to ensure that the governing laws and arbitral rules are adequate for multi-party proceedings.